need4swede/wiki-go/data/documents/browsing/navigation/compass/document.md

 # Compass

-The Compass is a floating navigation pill that lets you switch tabs from anywhere in the app, without scrolling back up to the top menu bar.

-## How to Use
+Compass is Neptune’s quick-navigation surface.
+On Apple TV it is a floating pill opened by the Siri Remote.
+On iPhone it is a configurable palette that can also appear as a [Live Activity](/ios/live-activity) in Dynamic Island and on the Lock Screen.

+Compass is unavailable on iPad. iPhone and Apple TV use platform-specific controls and do not share the same Compass layout.

+## Apple TV Compass

 Press the **Play/Pause** button on your Siri Remote to open the Compass.
 A pill-shaped overlay appears in the center of the screen showing your tabs as icons.